New recipes and updates

 • 4-5 sprigs of basil, leaves only

-• 250ml (1 cup) beef stock
+• up to 250ml (1 cup) beef stock

-• 2 tsp tomato powder or tomato puree
+• 2 tsp tomato puree, if required

 • 90g (3oz.) pasta per person

-• 30g (2 tbsp.) grated Parmesan
+• 30g (2 tbsp) grated Parmesan

 METHOD

-1. Heat the oil and butter in a large pan or skillet, add the onion and fry it on medium heat for 5 minutes.
-Add the carrot, celery and garlic and cook for 10 minutes until softened but not browned.
-Mix the mince and stir the salt and pepper into it.
+3. Mix both types of mince together and stir the salt and pepper into it.
 Turn up the heat a little, add the mince and mash it with fork to separate.
-Cook it for 5 minutes until it browns a little and takes on cooked appearance.
+Cook it for about 5 minutes until it browns a little and takes on a cooked appearance.

-2. Add the wine, turn up heat and bubble until it evaporates.
+4. Add the wine, turn up heat and bubble until it evaporates.
 Add the pinch of nutmeg.
 Pour in the tomatoes, add half the basil leaves roughly torn and give it a good stir.

-3. Cook the sauce for 3 – 4 hours on very low heat, covered with a lid from halfway through the time.
+5. Cook the sauce for 3 – 4 hours on very low heat, covered with a lid from halfway through the time.
 Add some stock if it gets too thick.
 At the end of the cooking taste the sauce for salt and tomato flavour, adjust the seasoning and let it stand off the heat for 15 minutes.

 Leave a reply